LSD: Interview With a 1960s Acid Guide—Part 4

 AG: This guy calls and says, “Is this the guy who played guitar at my house on Thanksgiving?
 He gave me this number.”
 I said that I woke up on the floor of a cool pad in Frisco the day after Thanksgiving.
 “That’s right,” he says.
 And he gives me a place where he wants to meet me.
 I say, “How will I identify you?”
 He says, “I know you; just be there.
 Wear a sport coat and cover you long hair with a hat.
 No purple pants.
 And shave.”
 So I do all that—I mean we’re talking a rich mother, judging by his house.
 And so we meet and he tells me that I told him I could get him all the coke he wanted.

 AG: Then he tells me that the word is that his type can’t have hippie musicians in their homes anymore.
 That was because the police had too may undercover agents out who were trying to nail the dealers.
 But kind of as bait, he says he’s got a tape of me playing some pretty wild stuff.
-He said It's incredible, actually.
+He said It's incredible.

 BK: How’d you react?

 AG: That I’d get pulled in and have to be a snitch if I didn’t watch myself.
 But I sensed I had a secure connection and got him his coke.
 The money I made blew my cool.
 So I dealt to him and his trusted friends.
 Well, there were others.
 But no more acid trips.
 No more not knowing what I was doing.
 And then Hooker spots me on coke.
 I still remember the white tile floor in his bathroom where I snorted up and the old white refrigerator where I stashed the beer.
 That whole thing made me realize I wasn’t thinking normally.
 I had to quit this whole trip.
 Move.
-Get out of town before I went crazy.
+Get out of town before I went crazy or went to jail.

 BK: Did you hear the tape from Thanksgiving?